JuanIRL/juanignaciorodriguez/README.md

 # juanignaciorodriguez
 Personal websitet.
-Dedicated to my career as an olympic archer.
+Dedicated to my career as an olympic archer and as a developer.